CZERTAINLY/CZERTAINLY-Common-Credential-Provider/README.md

 # CZERTAINLY Common Credential Provider

-> This repository is part of the commercial open-source project CZERTAINLY, but the connector is available under subscription.
+> This repository is part of the commercial open-source project CZERTAINLY.
 > You can find more information about the project at [CZERTAINLY](https://github.com/3KeyCompany/CZERTAINLY) repository, including the contribution guide.

 Common Credential Provider is the implementation of basic `Credential` `Kinds` and validation interfaces.
 This `Connector` provides options to add the `Credential` to the `Core` which can be used within other objects in the platform for authentication and authorization purposes.